The Serial Peripheral Interface

-- to communicate in full-duplex and half-duplex mode using a customization of the SPI named three wire SPI
+- to communicate in a full-duplex and half-duplex mode using a customization of the SPI named three wire SPI

 - to select the data size.
-Note that possible choices depend on the hardware version.
+Note that possible choices depending on the hardware version.
 On SPIv1 available choices are 8 or 16-bit, in SPIv2 any size between 4 and 16-bit and in SPIv3 any size between 4 and 32-bit.

 - to manage slave select automatically in hardware

 - to do hardware CRC but only in SPIv2 and SPIv3 and in the SPIv3 it is also possible to choose CRC size.

 Note that STM32 offers many SPI instances (from 2 in the small packages up to 6 in larger packages).
 SPI cells are identified with a progressive number (i.e. SPI 1, SPI 2, SPI 3 and so on).
 Note also that SPI bus relies on GPIO alternate functions to be able to get in touch with the outside world.

 The current ChibiOS SPI driver allows only master mode allowing to exploit many of the feature offered by the STM32 SPI cell.
 It offers again both synchronous and asynchronous API.